BweepBwop/HARDWARE-POS-System/README.md

 This is an old project I did during my first year which is a simple POS system using the C programming language.
 It is one of the things that started my programming journey.
+I am recreating it since the original file got delete by accident.